• Home

 • Marble Birthday Cake

-Reasons to Love This Cake
+Reasons to Love This Marble Cake Recipe

-• Allergy Friendly- This cake is gluten free, nut free, egg free and can easily be dairy free (vegan).
+• Allergy Friendly- This cake is gluten free, nut free, egg free and can easily be dairy free (vegan)!

 • Soft & Fluffy- This cake is super soft and delicious.

 • Two Flavors- This cake has both chocolate cake and frosting and vanilla cake and frosting!
+The best of both worlds!

 • Chocolate and White Sprinkles- Add a nice crunch!